-Because this is so hard, because we tend to flinch when we talk about something as important as our primary relationship, when we often are having to conversation when something has happened which puts the stability of the relationship at risk, we are understandably anxious.
+[rewrite]Because this is so hard, because we tend to pull back when we consider talking about something as important as our primary relationship, we put off talking about the relationship.
+Most often when we are having a conversation it is when something has happened which puts the stability of the relationship at risk.
+We are thus understandably anxious.
 We aren't sure what is going on.
 We don't know clearly what we want and we are afraid that our partner wants something different from what we have and perhaps different from what we want.
 This is a minefield.